Appwrap: Oracle Cloud breach concerns, tax cuts for tech, and US tech calls for ‘retaliation’

 AppWrap aims to help you keep up to date with an easy to read collection of news and snippets published by other leading tech media publications that we trust.
-AppWrap February 2025 17.02 The Albanese government is reportedly halting plans to begin d
+AppWrap March 2025 25.03 The ACS has welcomed tax cuts for tech professionals included in

 AppWrap aims to help you keep up to date with an easy to read collection of news and snippets published by other leading tech media publications that we trust.